Phase transitions and composite order in $\mathrm{U}(1)^N$ lattice London models: Introduction

-The origin of the fact that discontinuity appears when additional components are added is poorly understood.
-There is a mean-field argument\cite{Kuklov20061602} that relates the aforementioned first-order phase transitions to the presence of paired phases.
-The paired phases \cite{babaev2004phase, babaev2004superconductor, smorgrav2005observation, Kuklov20061602} occur when the phase transition splits into two: at lower temperature the phase sum of all the components disorders and the Meissner effect disappears, and the system enters a phase with order only in the phase differences between components.
-The mean-field argument indicates that the direct transition between the low-temperature phase and the symmetric phase is first order for some range of couplings.
-However, numerical calculations in the $\mathrm{U}(1)\times \mathrm{U}(1)$ and $\mathrm{SU}(2)$ models that employ the flowgram method show that the direct transition is always first order, not only in proximity to the paired phase.\cite{Kuklov20061602, Kuklov2008b, Kuklov2008, Herland2013} Also models without paired phases can exhibit first-order phase transitions.\cite{PhysRevB.93.054524}
+There is a mean-field argument\cite{Kuklov2006} that relates the aforementioned discontinuous phase transitions to the presence of composite-order phases.
+The mean-field argument indicates that the direct transition from the fully ordered phase to the fully disordered phase is discontinuous for some range of couplings.
+However, numerical calculations in the $\mathrm{U}(1)\times \mathrm{U}(1)$ and $\mathrm{SU}(2)$ models that employ the flowgram method show that the direct transition is always discontinuous, not only in proximity to the composite-order phase.\cite{Kuklov2006, Kuklov2008b, Kuklov2008, Herland2013} Also, multicomponent superconducting models without composite-order phases can exhibit discontinuous transitions.\cite{Sellin2016}

+In Ref.~\onlinecite{Sellin2016} it was conjectured that van der Waals-type interaction between directed composite loops is responsible for driving the phase transitions to be discontinuous.
+This was backed by relating the tricritical point of Josephson-coupled systems to the range of the van der Waals-like forces between composite vortices, as the composite vortices can be viewed as bound states of electrically charged strings.
+The conjecture was also backed by the numerical observation that, at least for low $N$, the degree of discontinuity in a Josephson-coupled system may, under certain conditions, increase with $N$.